Aeroluna/LunaCoopMod/README.md

 One of Zagara's greatest weaknesses is the inability to hit a critical mass of units to trade efficiently.

 - Buffed P2
-  - Increased bonus health regen for Aberrations from 3 to 6.
+  - Increased bonus life regen for Aberrations from 3 to 6.
   - New effect: Incubate Banelings and Incubate Scourge spawn twice as many units.

-Fun fact: due to an oversight, the Corruptor bonus health regen is applied twice, effectively increasing their health regen by 6.
-The Aberration's health regen has been increased to match.
+Fun fact: due to an oversight, the Corruptor bonus life regen is applied twice, effectively increasing their life regen by 6.
+The Aberration's life regen has been increased to match.
 Additionally increased the amount of Banelings and Scourge because it's otherwise difficult to spare the vespene to pay for those normally.

 - Reworked Bile Launchers.
   - Can now target enemies automatically.